tchajed/thesis/3-goose.md

 statically; Go's general `defer` is much more complicated since it can actually be issued anywhere in a function and pushes to a stack of calls that are executed in reverse order at return time.

+We do not support mutual recursion between Go functions, and additionally require the translation to be in the right order so definitions appear before they are used.
+The subtlety here is that definition management in Go, as in most imperative languages, conceptually treats all top-level definitions as simultaneous, whereas Coq processes definitions sequentially.
+Using Coq definition management to model Go definition management imposes a limitation compared to Go, but is much simpler to work with compared to modeling a Go package as a set of mutually recursive definitions.
+In such a model it would be necessary to first give specifications to every definition that may be assumed by other proofs, and to ensure the proof isn't circular each function would have to be proven in some order that only assumes previous results.